open-telemetry/opentelemetry.io/content/en/docs/concepts/what-is-opentelemetry.md

-OTel's goal is to provide a set of standardized vendor-agnostic SDKs, APIs, and [tools](/docs/collector) for ingesting, transforming, and sending data to an Observability back-end (i.e. open-source or commercial vendor).
+OTel's goal is to provide a set of standardized vendor-agnostic SDKs, APIs, and [tools](/docs/collector) for ingesting, transforming, and sending data to an Observability back-end (i.e. open source or commercial vendor).

 ## What can OpenTelemetry do for me?